RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>28</sup> The woman then left her waterpot, and went her way into the city, and saith to the men,
 <sup>29</sup> Come, see a man, which told me all things that ever I did: is not this the Christ?
 <sup>30</sup> Then they went out of the city, and came unto him.
 <sup>31</sup>  In the mean while his disciples prayed him, saying, Master, eat.
 <sup>32</sup> But he said unto them, I have meat to eat that ye know not of.
-<sup>33</sup> Therefore said the disciples one to another , Hath any man brought him [ought] to eat?
+<sup>33</sup> Therefore said the disciples one to another, Hath any man brought him [ought] to eat?
 <sup>34</sup> Jesus saith unto them, My meat is to do the will of him that sent me, and to finish his work.
 <sup>35</sup> Say not ye, There are yet four months, and [then] cometh harvest? behold, I say unto you, Lift up your eyes, and look on the fields; for they are white already to harvest.
 <sup>36</sup> And he that reapeth receiveth wages, and gathereth fruit unto life eternal: that both he that soweth and he that reapeth may rejoice together.
-<sup>37</sup> And herein is that saying true, One soweth , and another reapeth.
+<sup>37</sup> And herein is that saying true, One soweth, and another reapeth.
 <sup>38</sup> I sent you to reap that whereon ye bestowed no labour: other men laboured, and ye are entered into their labours.
 <sup>39</sup> And many of the Samaritans of that city believed on him for the saying of the woman, which testified, He told me all that ever I did.
 <sup>40</sup> So when the Samaritans were come unto him, they besought him that he would tarry with them: and he abode there two days.